Luis-Nobrega/OOM-Internship-WRF/README.md

 docker run -it my_image_name
 ```

-Download and execute the proper installation script [WRF4.6.0_Install.bash](https://github.com/bakamotokatas/WRF-Install-Script/blob/master/WRF4.6.0_Install.bash).
-This will take about an hour and 50 GB of space.
+Download and execute the proper installation script [WRF4.6.0_Install.bash](https://github.com/bakamotokatas/WRF-Install-Script/blob/master/WRF4.6.0_Install.bash). **This will take about an hour and 50 GB of space**!
+(Reduced to 30GB after deleting tar.gz).
 ```
 bash WRF4.6.0_Install.bash
 ```